Ta0u/SP_IED_Proj/README.md

-Tao testing,

-- Mostly for latest edits from tao, builds can be unstable...
+This is the Master branch of the DCPE IED project..

-- ->>> Refer to main for most stable build..
+Refer to this for final presentation...